glFusion/astore/README.md

 If this is &quot;Yes&quot; any items that are requested via the store URL (`http://yoursite.com/astore/index.php?asin=XXXXXX`) will be added to the product catalog.
 Set to &quot;No&quot; to ignore requested items.
+Search results are never added to the catalog.

 ### Max Featured/Block Description Lengeh
 Enter the maximum number of characters to be shown in the product descriptions